Contact Us | Search

 Finally, findings will be synthesized as guidelines and tools for managed aquifer recharge, for predicting groundwater availability as a function of climate and land use, and for assessing upper limits for groundwater exploitation based on environmental flow requirements.
 The tools and guidelines will be developed in partnership with relevant stakeholders and shared as part of consultations and workshops.

-The PEER team is going to continuously engage the Department of Water and Sanitation (DWS) so that can they can start to use the recharge methods and groundwater-surface exchange methods that they tested in this study.
-They will also encourage DWS to continue monitoring groundwater for management and planning purposes and policy development
+The PEER team continuously engages the Department of Water and Sanitation (DWS) so that can they can start to use the recharge methods and groundwater-surface exchange methods that they tested in this study.
+They will also encourage DWS to continue monitoring groundwater for management and planning purposes and policy development.

 Back to PEER Cycle 4 Grant Recipients